 The standards of cover process based on the Commission on Fire Accreditation International (CFAI) Standards of Cover 5th Edition required the fire department to conduct an intensive analysis on all aspects of the deployment policies.
 The analysis used various tools to review historical performance, evaluate risk, validate response coverage, and define critical tasking.
-The analysis relied heavily on the experience of command officers and their historical perspective based on their collective experience combined with historical incident data captured by the fire district's in-house records management system.
+The analysis relied heavily on the experience of command officers and their historical perspective based on their collective experience, combined with historical incident data captured by the fire district's in-house records management system.

 Presentation of the information follows the format recommended in the CFAI Standards of Cover 5th Edition, including: Description of Community Served; Review of Services Provided; Review of Community Expectations; Overview of Community Risk; Review of Historical System Performance; Performance Objectives and Performance Measures; and Overview of Compliance Methodology.
 This section summarizes the results of all the analyses completed in the SOC process, including conclusions and recommendations.
-While this section serves to highlight information needed for the fire district to develop strategic polices, Appendix A will serve to highlight specific tactical deployment models in order to meet policy objectives.
-Appendix B provides a sample Standard Operating Procedure for use of volunteer staffing in an in-house and response from home deployment model.
+This section also serves to highlight information that need continuous analysis and evaluation, so that the fire district can develop strategic polices to meet the identified performance objectives.